 Advertising is still the most popular approach to mobile app monetization.
 One of the biggest developments in this area has been the continuing shift from in-app ad monetization to mobile ad mediation.
 With mobile ad mediation, developers will be able to add, manage and optimize in-app ads coming from multiple demand partners.
 The advantages of this model include a choice of the most relevant advertising partners for your category, better CPM and fill rates, and less SDK bloat.

-Marketing mobile apps accounts for a significant proportion of total app development budgets, with many companies reportedly spending between 31 and 50% of their budget on marketing.
+Marketing mobile apps accounts for a significant proportion of total app development budgets, with many companies reportedly spending between 31 and 50% of their budget on marketing, according to The Manifest.
 That is understandable, given the crowded competitive nature of mobile app marketplaces.
 A lot of companies, however, only get to the marketing once the app is in the final stages of development.

 That said, it is possible to create a pre-launch marketing plan based on the data generated from the validation research conducted at the beginning of the development process.